ApocalypseCalculator/wikifun/README.md

 # wikifun
-A fun tool that traverses through every first wikipedia link recursively until a dead end or cycle is reached
+A fun tool that traverses through random wikipedia links recursively until a dead end or cycle is reached